paweljw/paweljw.github.io/hugo/content/post/rails-api-vue-frontend-modeling-reality.md

 * Images for the books!
 Our bookstore will look a bit bland, don't you think?
 * A simulated "order" system so the "store" part actually has some sense.

 We'll dig into versioning APIs - the how _and_ the why - in part 3 on Tuesday, July 18th, and into auth a bit later.
+In the meantime, you can check out the repo at this tag: https://github.com/paweljw/bookstore-backend/tree/part-2 to see the complete code.

-See you then!
+See you next time!

 ---